 - Severe burn injuries.
-When a helicopter crash occurs, fire is common.
-In the event that an individual escapes from the wreckage alive, they may have serious, third-degree burns on various areas of their body.
-These burns can be more than painful, but permanently disfiguring, too.
+When a helicopter crash occurs, fire is expected.
+If an individual escapes from the wreckage alive, they may have severe, third-degree burns on various areas of their body.
+These burns can be more than painful but permanently disfiguring, too.

 - Amputation injuries.
-Another injury type that can occur when a helicopter crashes is the amputation of a limb.
+Another injury type that can occur when a helicopter crash is amputating a limb.
 Sometimes, a limb can also be crushed or damaged to the point that surgical amputation is necessary.

 - Tragically, some helicopter crashes occur over water.
-When this is the case, passengers of the helicopter may be unable to escape from the craft in time as water rushes in, resulting in death by drowning.
-In some cases, a person may survive a near-drowning experience, but be left with permanent brain damage as a result.
+When this is the case, the helicopter passengers may be unable to escape from the craft in time as water rushes in, resulting in death by drowning.
+In some cases, a person may survive a near-drowning experience but be left with permanent brain damage as a result.

 In addition to the above, fatal injuries are also common.
 Helicopter accidents are often severe enough to result in the death of all persons on board.Filing a Helicopter Crash Claim

-If you have suffered a serious injury, or lost a loved one, in a helicopter crash in Sacramento or surrounding areas, you no doubt have questions about what is next.
+If you have suffered a severe injury or lost a loved one in a helicopter crash in Sacramento or surrounding areas, you undoubtedly have questions about what is next.
 Maybe you are wondering how you will pay your medical bills – especially if you did not have health insurance or have exhausted your policy limits – or how you will pay your mortgage now that you are injured to the point that you cannot return to work.
 Or, maybe you are wondering who will care for your children now that your spouse is no longer with you, or how you will ever be able to enjoy the outdoors on your own again.
 These are all questions that helicopter crash victims face.

-While nothing can give you back the things that you have lost in a helicopter crash, filing a personal injury claim can help you to recover damages to compensate you for your losses.
-When you file a claim, you have the right to seek compensation for your economic and noneconomic damages, including compensation for things like pain, suffering, medical expenses, and more.
+While nothing can give you back the things, you have lost in a helicopter crash, filing a personal injury claim can help you recover damages to compensate you for your losses.
+When you file a claim, you have the right to seek compensation for your economic and non-economic damages, including compensation for things like pain, suffering, medical expenses, and more.

 There are four elements of a helicopter crash claim that you will need to prove.
-First, that the defendant against whom you are filing suit – perhaps a pilot, a helicopter tour company, or a part’s manufacturer – owed you a duty of care.
-Second, that the defendant violated the duty of care owed to you via an act of negligence, i.e. failing to exercise the proper level of care owed, such as operating the helicopter while intoxicated.
-Third, that the act of negligence was the direct cause of the accident, and fourth, that the accident resulted in damages, both tangible and intangible.Investigating the Cause of a Helicopter Crash and Working with an Attorney
+First, that the defendant against whom you are filing suit – perhaps a pilot, a helicopter tour company, or a part's manufacturer – owed you a duty of care.
+Second, the defendant violated the duty of care owed to you via an act of negligence, i.e., failing to exercise the proper level of care owed, such as operating the helicopter while intoxicated.
+Third, the act of negligence was the direct cause of the accident, and fourth, the accident resulted in tangible and intangible damages.Investigating the Cause of a Helicopter Crash and Working with an Attorney

-It is essential that a proper investigation into the cause of a helicopter crash is conducted as soon as possible following the accident.
-Because of your duty as the plaintiff to prove negligence and causation, this investigation can provide key evidence that is useful to your claim.
+A proper investigation into the cause of a helicopter crash must be conducted as soon as possible following the accident.
+Because of your duty as the plaintiff to prove negligence and causation, this investigation can provide critical evidence useful to your claim.

-- Preserving wreckage – if wreckage is moved or destroyed, essential evidence may be lost;
+- Preserving wreckage – if the wreckage is moved or destroyed, essential evidence may be lost;

 - Collecting flight logs, records of communication between pilot and other parties, maintenance records, repair records, and more;